MajidUppal/CSCI_115_Stockbusters/src/fin_data_download/README.md

 1. Create GCP bucket (`fin-data-bucket-115`).
 2. Upload the input CSVs to the bucket root Ex. gs://fin-data-bucket/SP500_list.csv  This file contains the list of S&P500
-3. Place your service account key outside: Milestone2/secrets/service_account.json
+3. Place service account key outside: Milestone2/secrets/service_account.json

 The container will: